alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-10-ruling-on-placing-book-in-the-grave.md

 ---
+group1: true
+hijri: Dhul-Qa'dah 9, 1441AH
+lang: en
 layout: post
-title: "Ruling on placing book in the grave"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no.3596, Question 1"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no.3596, Question 1
-category: [bidah, funerals]
-hijri: "Dhul-Qa'dah 9, 1441AH"
-summary: "It is not permissible to place any books with the dead person believing that they will make them stand firm while answering the two angels’ questions."
+summary: It is not permissible to place any books with the dead person believing that they will make them stand firm while answering the two angels’ questions.
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Ruling on placing book in the grave
 translation: false
-group1: true
 ---

 ### Question: